 5. Editing Software

-This is kinda the same idea as cameras.
+Editing software is what you use in post-production to edit your raw video files; and it’s kinda the same idea as cameras.
 You don’t need to go super crazy with editing software at the beginning.

 What did you think of my equipment list?
 What else would you add?
 Comment and share below!